aboly47/aboly47.github.io/_posts/2025-9-16-barcelona-vs-newcastle-analysis.md

 Here is my line up predictions, team analysis, and result prediction for this game.

+(My review of our start to the season is coming after gameweek 5.)

 ## Barcelona's lineup (Predicted, not confirmed):

 Formation: A variant of 4-2-3-1.